 On the back of the device, the camera again gets more versatile.
 On the Nokia G20, you’ll get a quad camera system, with a 48-megapixel main camera, a 5-megapixel ultrawide camera, a 2-megapixel macro camera, and a 2-megapixel depth camera.
 On top of that, the device has the same impressive 5,050mAh battery and the same 6.5-inch display with its 720p resolution.
 Other features include the Google Assistant button and a side-mounted fingerprint sensor.

-The Nokia G20 ships with Android 11, will get two years of updates, and will launch in the U.K. in May for 130 pounds, which is around $179.
+The Nokia G20 ships with Android 11, will get two years of updates, and launched in the U.K. in May for 130 pounds, which is around $179.
+The G20 is set for a launch in the U.S. on June 28 at a $199 price point.
+It will be available in the Glacier and Night colorways.

 The highest-end of Nokia’s new phone series is the Nokia X-Series, however while X-Series devices are better than other new Nokia phones, they’re still decidedly budget handsets.